1,021,696 Massachusetts residents have Original Medicare. Some of the more than one million residents have different parts of Medicare.

 - About 327,816 residents of Massachusetts take part in Medicare Advantage plans.

-Original Medicare may have some costs involved, and the best way to be prepared for them is to do your research.
+Original Medicare may have some costs involved; the best way to prepare for them is to do your research.
 For example, it’s essential to know if there is a co-pay, what deductibles are, and whether there is a premium.

 Part A of Medicare involves hospital visits.
 These services take place in an emergency room as inpatient care.
-Some stays typically last more than a day.
+Some stay typically last more than a day.

-Part B is for outpatient care and covers items such as vaccines, flu shots, medical supplies, or medical exams.
+Part B covers outpatient care and includes vaccines, flu shots, medical supplies, or medical exams.
 Medicare Part B doesn’t cover hospital stays.

 Original Medicare Coverage

 In Massachusetts, 858,362 residents have Medicare Part A and Part B. In addition, there are 712,936 that have aged into the program, and 145,427 came into the program for disability coverage.